L-Cysteine Hydrochloride Injection

 Because of its antianabolic activity, concurrent administration of tetracycline may reduce the nitrogen sparing effects of infused amino acids.

-Do not withdraw venous blood for blood chemistries through the peripheraI infusion site, as interference with estimations of nitrogen containing substances may occur.
+Do not withdraw venous blood for blood chemistries through the peripheral infusion site, as interference with estimations of nitrogen containing substances may occur.

 Intravenous feeding regimens which include amino acids should be used with caution in patients with a history of renal disease, pulmonary disease, or with cardiac insufficiency so as to avoid excessive fluid accumulation.